nmolnar-parsons/Summer-25-Workshop/notes_wk2.md

-# MSDV Meeting Two Jul 24
+# MSDV Meeting Two July 24
 ## Week 2; JAVASCRIPT
 - Actually a programming language, unlike CSS and HTML (which are about structure and style specifically to documents)
 - So far, pretty standard programming language basics